OOI-RCA-APL/ceres/docs/connections.md

 ```

 `@sieve` also takes `stored`, `retries`, `retry_delay`, and message filters like `prefix`, `suffix`, and `contains`, so a component with several message shapes can route each to its own method.

+Naming several connections, `@sieve(first, second)`, reads all of them through one method.
+A particle records the connection it was parsed from, and a sieve reading more than one cannot say which of them produced a given particle, so give each connection its own sieve wherever that attribution matters.

 A sieve can instead name a class in `ceres.yaml`.